 If you want to build your profile and get noticed, press and media relations can be very effective.
 The key is to invest your time and effort in the right places.
 It's also about having a plan from the start, so you're clear about what you want to achieve, who you want to target and the key messages you want to get across.

-So, here are five top tips to help you on your way with your media relations to get profile for your business with the audiences that matter.
+In this blog, PR expert Debbie Leven, founder of PR Coach, offers five top tips to help you on your way with your media relations.
+Use them to get profile for your business with the audiences that matter!

 Look at how you can get greater coverage for your news story by packaging it for your different press and media targets.
 For local, regional, specialist or national press and media, you should seek to do tailored versions of your story, where relevant.

 4. Think wider than news and press releases